hialan/electron-window-manager/README.md

 #### server.isOpened(window_name)
 * `window_name` (String): the window name in the definition object

-check the window weather is opened.
+check the window whether is opened.

 #### server.registerIPC()

+let server listen to the channel 'WindowManager' and register the message handler.

 ### Class: WindowManagerClient